JenFranko/portfolio/src/content/resume/resume.md

   - company: The Franklin Institute
     date: 2019 - Present
     description: >-
-      Member of the core team responsible for realizing the 2024 Master Plan with a key role in the branding and design of the experiences.
-Worked across departments to manage the design of the graphic look and experience for any in building exhibitions or signage.
-Made changes and upgrades to the building wayfinding experience and usage of digital signage as well as any needs for updates to the exhibition environmental graphics.
-All while mentoring a team of designers and directing multiple design agencies and resources.
+      Promoted to lead experiential branding and graphic design for the museum, including long-term and traveling exhibitions, in-building marketing, wayfinding experience, exhibition environmental graphics, and digital signage.
+Key cross-functional team member responsible for planning the museum experience’s strategic and process improvements from concept to implementation and lead design thinking on visual design and branding, including typography, imagery, and color.

+      * Shape and craft the museum’s experiential design to connect the experience with nearly 1M annual visitors.

+      * Mentor, coach, and guide in-house design team and external agencies in design and production of hundreds of museum-wide print, signage, and exhibition graphics annually.

+      * Partnered with multi-channel teams and supported marketing initiatives during Covid; created video, digital content and campaigns and organized photoshoots, driving digital engagement to keep the museum top-of-mind.

+      * Collaborate with exhibit team and internal stakeholders on developing a consistent graphic look and experience of in-building exhibitions and signage.

+      * Update the graphics and refresh the content for the building wayfinding experience, digital signage, exhibition environmental graphics, and live programming shows.

+      * Oversee graphic production, prototyping, and installation of exhibits in galleries.
     icon: fa-university
-    title: Senior Experiential Graphic Designer
+    title: Lead Experiential Graphic Designer
   - company: The Franklin Institute
     date: 2016-2019
     description: >-